-Incense can inspire a variety of moods, depending on the scent you choose.
-From calmness to contentment to excitement, incense can enhance the atmosphere.
-When you’re ready to relax, use these six incense scents.
+Incense, candles, oils, and perfumes can inspire a variety of moods, depending on the scent you choose.
+From calmness to contentment to excitement, it can enhance and uplift the atmosphere.
+When you’re ready to relax, use these six scents in whichever form you prefer.

-If you’ve ever visited a Buddhist temple, you’ve inhaled sandalwood incense.
-Both an excellent scent for encouraging calm among worshippers and a lovely scent to burn at home, sandalwood produces feelings of well being and serenity.
+If you’ve ever visited a Buddhist temple, you’ve likely inhaled sandalwood.
+Both an excellent scent for encouraging calm among worshippers and a lovely scent at home, sandalwood produces feelings of well-being and serenity.
 This scent comes in many varieties, so you can burn different types of sandalwood incense for a warmer or quieter sense of relaxation.
 If sandalwood provokes feelings of nostalgia, try a past life reading to learn when you may have smelled it before.

 Jasmine can make anyone happier just by inhaling a wild bouquet of these small white flowers.
-Jasmine incense also has calming properties and is believed to aid in easing depression.
+Jasmine also has calming properties and is believed to aid in easing depression.
 Though this scent contributes to relaxation, it also provides a low level of alertness, which prevents you from slipping into a feeling of complacency.
 As such, burning jasmine incense can help you feel uplifted.

 When you need to relieve stress, lavender is often the best choice.
 This gentle purple flower is known for its relaxing and calming effect on both the mind and body.
 Inhaling the scent of lavender can also help you sleep deeply for longer periods of time.
 Because it helps you achieve deep sleep, it’s also known as a method for alleviating insomnia.
 Since lavender is relatively powerful, be sure only to burn a single stick at a time.